whiztler/ADF/README.md

 <a name="ACE3settings"></a>
 ### ACE3 settings

 The mission maker can enforce certain ACE3 settings.
 How to do this can be found [here](http://ace3mod.com/wiki/framework/settings.html).
 For ADF you do **not** need to included the `ACE_server.pbo`.
 Instead you copy the exported settings (clipboard) into the `missionConfig.hpp` located in the root folder.
-Find the `class ACE_Settings {` and copy over the indented existing settings (in between the // Custom ACE3 Setting below'' and '// Custom ACE3 Setting above').
+Find the 'class ACE_Settings {' and copy over the indented existing settings (in between the // Custom ACE3 Setting below'' and '// Custom ACE3 Setting above').
 E.g.:

 ```php
 // ACE3 settings